Belisario-Fosca-W-How-To-Kill-A-Flower-Banner2

 Narrative Overview

-Two best friends – Hermo, a florist with a poetic soul, and Jasper, a pragmatic financial advisor – embark on a road trip across Newfoundland to deliver a mysterious package.
+Two best friends, Hermo, a poetic florist, and Jasper, a pragmatic financial advisor, embark on a road trip across Newfoundland to deliver a mysterious package.
 As they drive, they listen to a true-crime podcast hosted by Zach Dunn, a former rockstar turned investigative journalist.

-But what begins as a scenic drive turns into a haunting descent into the origins of a cult, secret messages hidden in newspapers, and the malevolent disappearance of 33 people over 33 years – each on April 1st.
+But what begins as a pleasant drive turns into a haunting exploration of the origins of a cult, with secret messages hidden in newspapers and the mysterious disappearance of 33 people over 33 years, all of them on April 1st.

-With each mile, the line between past and present blurs, until time, trust, and reality begin to collapse.
+With each passing moment, the line between the past and the present grows fainter until time, trust, and reality begin to collapse.

 Writing Highlights

-Writing for two best friends with radically different worldviews - Hermo, poetic and curious, and Jasper, skeptical and practical - was an exercise in contrast.
-Their dialogue needed to feel effortless yet emotionally layered, revealing tension and affection in equal measure.
+Writing for two best friends with radically different worldviews was an exercise in contrast.
+One, Hermo, who is poetic and curious, and Jasper, who is skeptical and practical.
+Their dialogue needed to feel effortless yet emotional, revealing equal measures of tension and affection.

 Developing the in-universe podcast Serial Rockstars was like writing a novel within the game.
-I had to balance the podcast host’s charisma and storytelling flair with the forensic guest’s chilling data-driven delivery.
-Writing Ian and Zach’s interactions was an opportunity to mix satire, social commentary, and horror without losing authenticity.
+I had to balance the charisma and storytelling flair of the podcast host with the chilling, data-driven delivery of the forensic guest.
+Writing Ian and Zach’s interactions allowed me to blend satire, social insights, and horror while maintaining authenticity.

 Creating the lore behind the NEWFOUNDSONS cult and HOW TO KILL A FLOWER allowed me to explore how grief, media, and ideology intertwine.
 Every hidden letter, every encrypted newspaper message was a puzzle meant to reward attentive players.
 Connecting it all to NEWFOUNDSONS created a rich, persistent universe.

-I drew narrative inspiration from True Detective, and The Hateful Eight.
-Tonally, I channeled Tarantino’s sharp dialogue and Sam Lake’s sense of dread through mundane settings.
-This game is about flowers, peace, and death - and making all three feel heartbreakingly human.
+I drew narrative inspiration from True Detective and The Hateful Eight.
+Tonally, I channeled Quentin Tarantino’s sharp dialogue and Sam Lake’s sense of tension in ordinary settings.
+This game is about flowers, peace, death and making each of these themes feel heartbreakingly human.

 Personal Reflections